Skip to content

 Virtual Memory

-An important goal of virtual memory is to make sure that a user process can only access its own memory.
-In particular, it should not be allowed to access the kernel memory or memory of another process.
-In P3, you have learned about PMP and hence we start by introducing a simple implementation of virtual memory that combines PMP with a scheme called software TLB which takes only 20 lines of code without any special CPU support.
+The purpose of virtual memory is to guarantee that a user process can only access its own memory.
+In particular, it should not be allowed to access the kernel's memory or memory of another process.
+In P3, you have learned about PMP, and hence, we start by introducing an implementation of virtual memory combining PMP with a mechanism called software TLB -- it takes only 20 lines of code without additional CPU support.

 TIP